simonblee/charcount/README.md

 =========

 Character counter for HTML input and textarea fields.
 The count is updated on the keyup event for the element the plugin is attached to.
+Requires jQuery 1.6 or higher.

 Usage
 =====